2ue/common-css/README.md

 ## rest-css
-> rest css is usually to used"
+> some style is usually to used
 ## start
 ``` shell
 npm install --save rest-css